jidhub/nftablesBan/README.md

     for i in enable start; do systemctl $i nftablesBanLog; done It might be a good idea to log the output of `nft list ruleset` once at least every day.

+The ports in sets `*ports_tested*` are giving ports of packet who got sending IP blackholed for 48 hours.
+Their timeout matches the timeout of each blackholed IP.
+The ports information is not necessarily available for all blackholed IP (and class of IP6), because the sets `*ports_tested*` gets overwritten by new IP bans.